mninc/automatic-v2/README.md

 You can use the `help` command to see all the commands you can use.

 This program is extremely new, and there are likely bugs littered throughout it.
 If I were you, I wouldn't use this with higher-value items yet.
+Please note that OSX users may need to run `/Applications/Python\ 3.6/Install\ Certificates.command` first.

 I am not responsible for any items you lose as a result of using this program.